AriFordsham/GHCWiki/strict-pragma.md

     case x of y -> rhs
   ```

-  is lazy in Haskell, but with `-XStrict` is interpreted as
+  is lazy in Haskell, but with `Strict` is interpreted as

   ```wiki
    case x of !y -> rhs